Key takeaways

 Secured credit card

 Secured cards require a refundable security deposit that sets your limit.
 The deposit can be as low as $100 or as high as $5,000.
-It depends on the issuer.
-Secured cards are a good choice if you have a bad score because they are easy to qualify for and often have lower fees and APRs than unsecured cards for poor scores.
+It depends on the card issuer.
+Secured cards are a good choice if you have a bad score because they are easy to qualify for and often have lower fees (possibly no annual fee) and APRs than unsecured cards for poor scores.
 Other than the deposit, they work just like regular cards.

 If you don’t want to put down a deposit, you can apply for an unsecured card specifically designed for those with low scores.
-A card in this category will often come with extra fees, a higher interest rate, and a low limit.
+A card in this category will often come with extra fees like an annual fee, a higher interest rate, and a low limit.
+Pay more than the minimum payment to avoid the high interest rate.

 Use it responsibly to boost your rating, always pay your bill on time, and you can move onto a better card.